sugarlabs/sugar-docs/src/contributing.md

 Send a pull-request for your branch.
 Navigate to your repository page in GitHub, switch to the branch you made, and then press the **Pull Request** button.

-When writing a pull-request message;
+When writing a pull-request message:

 1. if there is only one commit, begin with the GitHub default of the commit message, otherwise write a summary of the series of commits;
 2. link to any relevant pull-requests, issues, or tickets; and
 3. link to any contest tasks, and name your @mentors to subscribe them.

-A review will happen in the pull-request, and a reviewer will either;
+A review will happen in the pull-request, and a reviewer will either:

 1. merge, squash, or rebase your commits;
 2. merge your commits with their own changes;